Blog » Technical Diving Articles » Types of Decompression Sickness (DCS)

 Type 2 DCS is more severe.
 In these cases, bubbles are causing damage within the brain and central nervous system and/or impeding the function of organs.
 The effect within different organs will cause different symptoms; for instance an acculmulation of bubbles within the lungs will cause “chokes”; the diver will cough involuntarily as though they have a foreign object in their lungs.

-Type 3 DCS: Vestibular
+Type 3 DCS: Cerebral-Spinal Arterial DCS

 Symptoms: severe vertigo, nausea and localized ear/head pain.

-Type 3 DCS is a bubble on inert gas, typically helium, within the inner-ear.
-This is caused due to Isobaric Counter-Diffusion if a technical trimix diver switches from a helium-rich gas mixture to a rich oxygen mixture during their ascent.
-Type 3 DCS has no been observed in dives shallower than 70m.
-Gas selection techniques are taught on full trimix courses to avoid this risk.
+This can be caused due to Isobaric Counter-Diffusion (IBCD) if a technical hypoxic trimix diver switches from a helium-rich gas mixture to a rich oxygen mixture during their ascent.

 Non-emergency types of decompression sickness